flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 - [Installer](https://api.flybywiresim.com/installer)
 - [Standalone Versions](https://flybywiresim.com/a32nx/#download)

-*Pictures in this article are made and provided by [insert here].
-They retain the exclusive rights*
+*Media in this article were provided by floridude, Popespice.
+They retain the exclusive rights.*

 *Editors: Commander Ga, Davy, RogePete*